MOSCOW BLOG: Why are there no mass street protests after Russia's rigged Duma election?

 According to the official election results, nominal opposition candidates didn’t win the vote in any of Moscow’s single-mandate constituencies.
 What’s more, at least three candidates were in the lead until the final vote count factored in online ballots.
 Rashkin, who heads the KPRF’s Moscow branch, was one of the candidates who lost after the online results were declared.

 The lack of protests validates the results.
-The Kremlin has calculated correctly that it can fix the results and a combination of apathy and repression has quelled what little revolutionary spirit is left in the Russian electorate.
+The Kremlin has calculated correctly that it can fix the results, and a combination of apathy and repression has quelled what little revolutionary spirit is left in the Russian electorate.

-A recent poll by independent pollster the Levada Center found that the willingness to protest has fallen by half since the start of the year and awareness of the protest movement is falling: just under three quarters of respondents were aware of Navalny's mass protests on January 23, January 31 and the disappointing rally on April 22 that was marred by a low turnout, but only 10% of Russians were following the protests closely.
+A recent poll by independent pollster the Levada Center found that the willingness to protest has declined by half since the start of the year and awareness of the protest movement is falling: just under three quarters of respondents were aware of Navalny's mass protests on January 23, January 31 and the disappointing rally on April 22 that was marred by a low turnout, but only 10% of Russians were following the protests closely.
 As bne IntelliNews has argued elsewhere, the average Russian voter is more worried about losing the relatively comfortable life they have achieved after the decade-long boom years of the noughties than they are interested in changing the political system to make more gains.

-At the same time the unprecedented crackdown on the opposition and its related media as well as the use of OMON riot police and the multiple arrests of opposition figures as well as innocent users of social media have cowed the population and made it dangerous to put your head above the parapet.
+At the same time, the unprecedented crackdown on the opposition and its related media as well as the use of OMON riot police and the multiple arrests of opposition figures as well as innocent users of social media have cowed the population and made it dangerous to put your head above the parapet.

 What the lack of protests on Monday night shows is that the centre of gravity of the potential of protests has shifted in favour of the Kremlin and the average Russian is now less likely to take to the streets than ever.
 Previously the rule of thumb was that the Kremlin could not inject fake votes equivalent to more than 10% of the total count without risking protests, but that number has apparently grown bigger.